 Car wreck injuries can have devastating financial consequences.
 In addition to medical expenses, you may be unable to work for a period of time.
 For many people, even one week of lost income has can wreak havoc on the entire family.

-A Houston car wreck injury lawyer is essential if you have been involved in a car accident.
+A Houston car accident lawyer is essential if you have been involved in a car accident.
 At DeHoyos Injury Law, we have experience with all types of motor vehicle accidents, from minor fender benders to multi-car collisions involving commercial trucks.
 Insurance companies will do everything in their power to pay as little as possible.
 As such, it is imperative that you speak with an attorney prior to communicating with the insurance companies or any other involved parties.

 Contact DeHoyos Injury Law today at 832-745-4878 for a free and confidential consultation about your case.